Published at 2021, July 5th

-From the point of view of conventional farming, the least impactful diet is vegan where no animals products are used.
-Nothing new so far.
+From the point of view of conventional farming, the least impactful diet is the vegan one where no animal products are used – nothing new so far.

 However, a 100% move to organic farming would hardly be compatible with a purely vegan diet.

-Because it is very important to have a “significant” component of animals in the agricultural system for nitrogen since they make nitrogen available to the agricultural systems through manure, Tiago Domingos explained.
+Because it is very important to have a “significant” animal component in the agricultural system since they make nitrogen available to the agricultural systems through manure, Tiago Domingos explained.

-The study’s findings reveal the sustainability of agricultural production will have to go through different measures to improve production systems.
+The study’s findings reveal the environmental sustainability of today’s organic farming will have to go through different steps so that production systems can be improved.